lewagon/dotfiles/02-OOP/06-Food-Delivery-Day-Two/01-Food-Delivery/README.md

 cp -r ../../05-Food-Delivery-Day-One/01-Food-Delivery/{app,data,app.rb,router.rb} . # trailing dot is important
 ```

-Then, before you start, check that it still works:
+Then, before you start, check that it still works by launching your app `ruby app.rb` then by running:

 ```bash
 rake